index

 In case you observe the presence of maggots in your trash, then you need to take action before further infestation occurs.
 BAGEZ suggests the following short-term measures:

-Dispose and Seal Garbage bags: Get the food garbage bags off the bin after which they should be tightly closed to ensure that flies do not spread.
+• Dispose of and Seal Garbage Bags: Get the food garbage bags out of the bin, and then they should be tightly closed to ensure that flies do not spread.

-Boiling Water Method: This is the simplest and quickest method to kill maggots; pouring the hot water will kill them immediately.
-This is more effective with small cases of infestation and can be repeated.
+• Boiling Water Method: This is the simplest and quickest method to kill maggots; pouring the hot water will kill them immediately.
+This is more effective for minor infestations and can be repeated.

-Freeze the Trash Bags: When dealing with small amounts of the infested waste, it is possible to freeze maggots by putting the trash bags into the freezer during a few hours.
+• Freeze the Trash Bags: When dealing with small amounts of the infested waste, it is possible to freeze maggots by putting the trash bags into the freezer for a few hours.

-Get Rid of Waste Fast: It is important to make sure that the trash is cleared as soon as possible and it is brought to an outdoor trash can or an authorized collection point to avoid additional breeding.
+• Get Rid of Waste Fast: Ensure the trash is cleared as soon as possible and brought to an outdoor trash can or an authorized collection point to avoid additional breeding.

-By responding promptly, the immediate issue is eliminated, as well as flies will not have an opportunity to lay more eggs and begin the cycle of infestation.
+By responding promptly, the immediate issue is eliminated, and flies will not have an opportunity to lay more eggs and begin the cycle of infestation.

 Washing and Disinfection of the Bin